 While I let destiny and life choices take care of these questions I am going to talk about cheese.
 I looove cheese.
 I don’t buy fancy cheeses even though they are probably delicious.
 I eat normal everyday cheeses.
 My Dad has always loved Muenster cheese-and so have I. Whenever Muenster cheese is on sale he will buy me like two pounds of it sliced.
 He is an enabler-then he tells me not to eat so much!
 Gotta love him!
 When I make Mexican food (the real deal) and it calls for cheese it has to be Chihuahua cheese.
 It’s so good and very similar to Mozzarella cheese.
 About three weeks ago my husband bought a one pound brick of White Cheddar cheese.
 He said that when he was at Costco he saw it and though of me…gee thanks!
 I kept eating little pieces of it until it was almost gone.
 I figured I would make some Mac & Cheese and share the pounds with everyone else.

-Every time we go to Panera Julieta has the Mac & Cheese so why not make a copycat recipe of it?
+Every time we go to Panera someone has to have the Mac & Cheese so why not make a copycat recipe of it?

 This Mac & Cheese was so cheesy and creamy.